-D’Lo is a queer/transgender Tamil-Sri Lankan-American actor/writer/comedian whose work ranges from stand-up comedy, solo theater, and plays to films and music production, poetry and spoken word.
-He is a co-producer for DisOriented Comedy, a mostly female Asian-American nationally-touring stand-up comedy showcase.
+D’Lo is a queer/transgender Tamil-Sri Lankan-American actor, writer, and comedian whose work ranges from keynotes and workshops to stand-up comedy, solo theater, and plays; from films and music production to poetry and spoken word.
+As a speaker and performer, he focuses on social justice, queer/trans issues, immigration, family, and art.
+D'Lo was a keynote at the 2018 National Conference on Race and Ethnicity in American Higher Education (NCORE), demonstrating his ability to make people laugh and think while tackling some of today's most challenging issues.
+He is a also co-producer for DisOriented Comedy, a mostly female Asian-American nationally-touring stand-up comedy showcase.

 While touring the university/college circuit in a post-Trump election era, D'Lo loves to engage the students in dialogue around issues that matter to them.
 D'Lo's time on campuses as a great opportunity for the Asian/South Asian, Women/Queer/LGBTQ, Creative Writing and Theater/Performance departments and other performance/comedy/hip-hop communities to come together in the same room.
 When campus audiences are comprised of different departments and student organizations, a 2-hour time slot with D’Lo allows the students to, first - sit back and have a good time with stand-up and storytelling, and second - engage in a conversation through his post-show Q&A with other students from different departments/walks of life (it sounds serious, but D'Lo keeps it light while talking about the heavy).